Back to blog

 To install AWS CLI, visit https://aws.amazon.com/cli/ and download the package for your operating system.

-You can install Serverless Framework using npm.
+You can install the Serverless Framework using npm.
 If you still need to set it up, go to the official Node.js website: https://nodejs.org/, download LTS, and install it.
 After that, run the following command:

 $ npm install -g serverless